DataFinch/jiraflux/README.md

         "status": "In Progress"
       }
     }, ... // additional metrics entries
+]

 ```

-IMPORTANT: Any multiword projects, status, or other arguments in the jql parameter must be contained in escaped quotation marks `\"` as in above example.
+IMPORTANT: Any multi-word project names, status, or other arguments in the jql parameter must be contained in escaped quotation marks `\"` as in above example.